sabeelmansuri/Epigenomics/README.md

 ## Biology: DNA Methylation
 ### Introduction
 The first epigenomic modification discovered was DNA methylation.
-Uncovered as early as when Rollin Hotchkiss formalized the notion of DNA being the genetic material (1984), DNA methylation remains one of the most influential epigenomic modifications today.
+Uncovered as early as when Rollin Hotchkiss formalized the notion of DNA being the genetic material (1984), DNA methylation remains one of the most influential epigenomic modifications today.<sup>13</sup>

 On the surface, it appears to be a simplistic process.
 DNA methyltransferases (DNMTs) transfer methyl groups from S-adenosyl methionine (SAM) to the fifth carbon of cytosine residues to form 5-methylcytosine (5mC), thereby directly methylating DNA.
 As we'll see, this simple change can have an astronomic affect.
 First, some basics.

 ### I. CpG Islands
 As mentioned above, it is cytosine bases that are methylated.
-Not all cytosines, however, are equally prone to methylation; the majority of methylation happens on cytosines that precede a guanine nucleotide, a motif called a CpG site.
-CpG sites are often grouped together in close proximity, which forms a CpG island.
-The overall methylation of CpG islands is the primary driver of methylation changing gene expression.
+Not all cytosines, however, are equally prone to methylation; the majority of methylation happens on cytosines that precede a guanine nucleotide, a motif called a CpG site.<sup>3</sup> CpG sites are often grouped together in close proximity, which forms a CpG island.
+The overall methylation of CpG islands is the primary driver of methylation changing gene expression.<sup>3</sup>

 For a region to be considered a CpG island, it must have:
 1. A sequence length longer than 200bp
 2. A GC content of more than 50%
 3. A statistical ratio of observed/expected CpG (cytosine followed by guanine) greater than 0.6

-In human genome, there are around 25,000 such CpG islands, about half of which contain transcription start sites.
-Such CpG islands can directly influence expression levels, which we'll explore next.
+In human genome, there are around 25,000 such CpG islands, about half of which contain transcription start sites.<sup>3</sup> Such CpG islands can directly influence expression levels, which we'll explore next.

 ### II.
 Repression Mechanism
 In fact, there are two ways in which the methylation of a CpG island near a transcription start site may inhibit gene expression: Steric Bulk and Protein Binding.

 #### Steric Bulk
 The addition of a methyl group to cytosines increases the steric bulk of the molecule.
-Specifically, the addition of a CH3 group adds a physical barrier that functions as a guard for the grooves in the double helical structure of the DNA.
+Specifically, the addition of a CH<sub>3</sub> group adds a physical barrier that functions as a guard for the grooves in the double helical structure of the DNA.<sup>13</sup>

 Because these grooves are critical for protein specificity recognition, the bulk created by the methyl group inhibits the binding of transcription factors and, therefore, downstream gene expression.